bokwoon95/sq2/docs/ddl.md

 )
 ```

 NOTE: Postgres does not support `VIRTUAL` generated columns.
-Even if you mark a generated columns as `virtual`, `ddl` will continue to treat the generated column as `STORED`.
+Even if you mark a generated column as `virtual`, `ddl` will continue to treat the generated column as `STORED`.
 This restriction will be lifted if Postgres eventually supports `VIRTUAL` generated columns.

 ### `virtual` (table)
 Applies when defined on a table (i.e. sq.TableInfo).
 For the other definition when defined on a column, see [`virtual`](#).